Chapin School: Academics, activities, and athletics

 Many students do independent studies or study abroad programs, particularly through Chapin's exchange programs with the St. Hilda's Anglican School for Girls (Perth, Australia) and the American Community Schools (Athens, Greece).
 Since 2011, Chapin has worked with the Kibera School for Girls in Nairobi, Kenya, developing curriculum ideas and visiting each other's campuses.
 Chapin is also a charter affiliate member of the Online School for Girls (OSG), in which students can take courses offered to more than 30 girls' schools across the country.
 New York Interschool courses are offered in advanced math, leadership, and ethics.
 Mentorship derives from multiple sources, including faculty advisors and peer leaders.

-The student-to-teacher ratio is 6.8 to 1.
+The student-to-teacher ratio is 6 to 1.
 Twenty-one percent of the students receive tuition assistance, amounting to over $5 million per year.

 There are 18 athletic teams at Chapin, including 15 varsity sports.
-The Gators compete in the Athletic Association for Independent Schools (AAIS), which is a league composed of the Brearley School, Chapin, Friends Seminary, Hewitt School, Marymount School, Nightingale Bamford School, Packer Collegiate Institute, Convent of the Sacred Heart, Saint Ann's School, and Spence School.
+Named the Gators, the teams compete in the New York Athletic Association for Independent Schools (NY AAIS), which is a league composed of the Brearley School, Chapin, Friends Seminary, Hewitt School, Marymount School, Nightingale Bamford School, Packer Collegiate Institute, Convent of the Sacred Heart, Saint Ann's School, Horace Mann School, Trinity School, Riverdale Country School, Staten Island Academy, and Spence School.
 Chapin varsity sports include badminton, basketball, cross country, fencing, field hockey, golf, gymnastics, indoor track, lacrosse, soccer, squash, swimming, tennis, track and volleyball.